 Stopping Machine is being normally stopped powering it off, or after the guest OS has initiated a shutdown sequence.

-Saving Machine is saving its execution state to a file, or an online snapshot of the machine is being taken.
+Saving Machine is saving its execution state to a file.

 Restoring Execution state of the machine is being restored from a file after powering it on from the saved execution state.